ibm-cloud-docs/EventStreams/quick_setup_guide.md

 --partitions value
 :   Set the number of partitions for the topic.

     One or more partitions make up a topic.
 A partition is an ordered list of messages.
 1 partition is sufficient for getting started, but production systems often have more.

     Partitions are distributed across the brokers to increase the scalability of your topic.
 You can also use them to distribute messages across the members of a consumer group.

 ### Working with topics
 {: #work_topic_cli}
 {: cli}

-You can use the CLI to create, list, delete, and update the configuration of topics.
-You can also use the CLI to view details about your cluster.
+After you create topics, you can use the CLI to [list](#ibmcloud_es_topic_list_cli), [delete](#ibmcloud_es_topic_delete_cli), and [update the configuration of topics](#ibmcloud_es_topic_update_cli).
+You can also use the CLI to [view details about your cluster](#ibmcloud_es_cluster_cli).

-_Talk about Creating, listing, updating, and deleting topics, Describing the cluster_

 _Bring in information like suggested topic naming strategies_